 Now, we have the values we need to calculate the Rule of 40 valuation:

-Per the Rule of 40, this company is above the threshold for a financially healthy SaaS.
+This company’s Rule of 40 score amounts to 44.2 and is as such above the threshold for a financially healthy SaaS business.

 Investors that prioritize growth will gain more insight into a SaaS company's health by using this formula instead of the traditional Rule of 40.